nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    * `list` : Lists all contacts in SocialBook.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2 #02-25 dob/9 Mar 1999` : Adds a contact named `John Doe` to SocialBook with these specified details.
+   * `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2 #02-25 dob/1999-03-09` : Adds a contact named `John Doe` to SocialBook with these specified details.

    * `delete 3` : Deletes the 3rd contact shown in the current list.